 This course is delivered in a blended learning fashion, combining online and on-site learning experiences to facilitate participant learning.
 An interactive and media-rich online precourse is provided to participants 30 days in advance of an intensive 2-day on-site laboratory weekend.
 The online precourse provides an evidence-based overview of the management of cervical and thoracic spine disorders using a series of web-based video presentations, key evidence summaries and primary research articles.
 The on-site lab intensive weekend provides participants with hands-on demonstration and practice of selected examination and manipulative techniques for the upper thorax and neck regions.
 A heavy focus is placed on the skill development and proficient use of hold-relax, mobilization, and manipulation interventions for these regions.
 The course will have a student to faculty ratio of no greater than 18:1.
 An online post-test and on-site skill assessments are used to reinforce course objectives and assess learning.
 Successful completion of this course requires 80% or higher on post-test, skills assessment and attendance at each onsite day.

-Target Audience: Intermediate level course open to licensed physical therapists.
+Target Audience: Intermediate level course open to licensed physical and occupational therapists.

 Credits: 24 contact hours (8 online and 16 on-site) from EIM Institute of Health Professions